 Play up your lips with your own favorite tube of lip gloss from the corner beauty supply, high end department store brand (I like MAC’s Lip Glass) or small tube of olive oil.
 You can add color or not.
 Stick with raspberries, plums, raisins, muted reds and soft peaches as most Negresses do.
 Forget matte.
 With amplified shine, lips look fuller naturally.

 I discovered that classic neon pink and green tube of Maybelline Great Lash in Jet Black when I was 13, and I have been defending myself against skeptics who guess I have falsies ever since.
 Indian threading shops will do in a pinch when I’m outside of New York City.
-But, I have found that no one arches my brows better than Puerto Rico women in the average Bronx corner nail shop.
+But, I have found no one arches my brows better than Puerto Rico women in the average Bronx shop.
 Wherever you prefer to go, and whether you buy your lashes like weave or not, keep your brows cleaned up and your lashes full.

 #4.
 Embrace fros, braids, headwraps and scarves.
 Negress hair has the wildest imagination.
 From a practical standpoint, braids, headwraps and scarves help tame Black women’s strong tresses.
 These have also been survival tools and political statements.
 Africans marked tribal associations through various headwrap colors and tie styles.
 Slaves braided intricate maps of the way to freedom to keep escapes secret.
 Our hair was once illegal.
 Yes, it was illegal for freed blacks to show their hair- both as a way to demean and identify them.